Vietnam.vn - Nền tảng quảng bá Việt Nam

 xk-gao.jpg

-Thailand's rice exports fall 30% amid concerns over Trump's tariffs.
-Photo: Thai Ministry of Commerce
+Thailand's rice exports fell 30% due to concerns over increased tariffs imposed by President Trump.
+(Photo: Thai Ministry of Commerce)

-Thailand is one of the Southeast Asian countries hardest hit by President Donald Trump's measures, facing a 36% tariff if it cannot negotiate a reduction before the global moratorium expires in July, Paetongtarn Shinawatra said.
+Ms. Paetongtarn Shinawatra stated that Thailand is one of the Southeast Asian countries most severely affected by President Donald Trump's measures, facing a 36% tariff if it cannot negotiate a reduction before the global moratorium expires in July.

-"We are looking at issues including tariffs so that we can make appropriate adjustments," Prime Minister Paetongtarn Shinawatra said, adding that Thailand's agricultural exports and additional imports were being considered.
-The United States was Thailand's largest export market last year, accounting for 18.3 percent of total exports, or $54.96 billion.
-Washington has pushed its deficit with Thailand to $45.6 billion."
+Prime Minister Paetongtarn Shinawatra said, "We are reviewing issues, including tariffs, to make appropriate adjustments," adding that Thailand's agricultural exports and additional imports are under consideration.
+The US was Thailand's largest export market last year, accounting for 18.3% of total exports, equivalent to $54.96 billion.
+Washington has seen its trade deficit with Thailand rise to $45.6 billion.

-"We are consulting with experts and all parties and trying our best in this situation.
-We are protecting agricultural interests to the highest extent possible," Prime Minister Paetongtarn Shinawatra said, adding that the negotiations must benefit both sides.
+"We are consulting with experts and all parties involved and doing our best in this situation.
+We are protecting agricultural interests to the highest degree possible," Prime Minister Paetongtarn Shinawatra stated, emphasizing that negotiations must be beneficial to both sides.

-Thailand is among the Southeast Asian countries facing the highest import tariffs after its trade surplus with the United States doubled to about $46 billion last year, from about $17 billion at the start of President Donald Trump’s first term.
-Thai rice exports fell 30% in the first quarter and could fall short of its full-year forecast of 7.5 million tons due to the tariffs, according to the rice exporters association.
+Thailand is one of the Southeast Asian countries facing the highest import tariffs after its trade surplus with the US doubled to around $46 billion last year, up from about $17 billion at the beginning of President Donald Trump's first term.
+According to the rice export association, Thailand's rice exports fell 30% in the first quarter and could be lower than the full-year forecast of 7.5 million tons due to tariffs.

-Last year, Thailand exported 9.94 million tonnes of rice worth 225.65 billion baht, with the US being the third-largest market by volume.
+Last year, Thailand exported 9.94 million tons of rice worth 225.65 billion baht, with the United States being the third largest market by volume.

-Thailand has offered to increase imports of U.S. goods such as corn, natural gas and ethane, in addition to lowering import tariffs and eliminating non-tariff barriers to secure a deal.
-Bangkok has also pledged to more closely inspect goods shipped to Washington to prevent counterfeiting by third countries to evade the high tariffs they face.
+Thailand has offered to increase imports of US goods such as corn, natural gas, and ethane, in addition to reducing import tariffs and eliminating non-tariff barriers to secure an agreement.
+Bangkok also pledged to more strictly inspect goods shipped to Washington to prevent counterfeiting by third countries to avoid the high tariffs they face.

 According to Bangkok Post